samucatezu/AngularTestBase/README.md

 ## Next steps:

- - Create an dashboard to show some functions that i made for work or study
+ - :ok: Create an test field to show some functions that i made for work or study
- - add an responsive sidenav
+ - :ok: add an responsive sidenav
- - add buttons with links to my social networks
+ - :ok: add buttons with links to my social networks
- - add an page with informations about the project
+ - :ok: add an card with informations about the project
- - add an page about myself with contact
+ - :ok: add an page about myself with contact
- - post the project using github paghes
+ - :ok: post the project using github paghes
+ - Insert Help and About cards inside Home Page
+ - Make the project mobile first